spennell/JRDevopsInterview/README.md

 # Instructions

 This repo is intended to act as a technical interview.
 Please make sure you follow the instructions and meet the listed requirements.
 Do not hesitate to ask questions if you are having trouble.
-You are alos free to use Google, or any other web resources you may have.
-The idea of this technical excercise is to determine the asignee's troubleshooting skills.
+You are also free to use Google, or any other web resources you may have.
+The idea of this technical exercise is to determine the assignee's troubleshooting skills.

 ## Requirements:

 Please have access to the following requirements.
 Docker resources can be provided if you do not have the ability to run docker locally.

 * A Python compatible IDE - VS Code or Pycharm will function and are free.
 You amy also use any other IDE you wish.

 * Docker/Docker Desktop - A local instance of docker or a remote instance

 * Docker Compose

 **Links**